avigailtaylor/GeneFEAST/README.md

   - There can be other columns in the file - these will be ignored.
   - You will use the config file (see below) to tell GeneFEAST which column contains gene IDs, and which column contains quantitative data.
   - If you do not have quantitative data, you can just provide a dummy column with the same *numerical* value entered for each gene.

+- A YAML config file.
+You can create one using [a this template](config_template.yml)